Jsunshin/jwh-first_repository/readme.txt

-git is a distributed version control system. git is free sofeware distributed under the GPL.
+git is a distributed version control system. git is free sofeware. git has a nutable index called stage. git tracks changes of files.